-If you're looking to spend just under $100, you can go with the Razer Seiren X. Like the Yeti and Quadcast, the Seiren X has a simple plug-and-play setup for Windows 10 and macOS.
+One of the best USB microphones under $100 is the Razer Seiren X. Like the Yeti and Quadcast, the Seiren X has a simple plug-and-play setup for Windows 10 and macOS.

 However, the Seiren X packs only a single recording mode: supercardioid.
 This is a tighter version of cardioid that eliminates more background noise.
 The Seiren X doesn't have an adapter (3/8 to 5/8 inch) to attach to a boom arm, so you'll have to purchase that separately.

 Recording modes: Cardioid, omnidirectional | Compatibility: Windows 10, macOS | Size: 4.29 x 3.78 x 8.31 inches | Weight: 1.39 pounds

 If you're sticking to Blue because you like the brand but still want to save a little extra money, the Blue Yeti Nano is your next best choice.
 Unlike the Razer Seiren X, the Yeti Nano comes with a 3/8- to 5/8-inch adapter to connect to a boom arm.